oroinc/documentation/backend/entities/entity-aliases.rst

 - Hidden entities are ignored.

 It is possible, however, to define custom rules for entity aliases in the ``Resources/config/oro/entity.yml`` configuration file.
-This can help to avoid naming conflicts or make the entity aliases more readable or more user-friendly.
+This can help avoid naming conflicts or make the entity aliases more readable or more user-friendly.

 You can explicitly define aliases for a specific entity in the ``entity_aliases`` section of ``Resources/config/oro/entity.yml``: